scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** touch
 - **Duration:** 24 hours

-You change the aura of a creature or object, changing how it appears to magical effects, such as _Detect Magic_ or _Identify_.
-Target up to 5 creatures or objects, adding a bad die to the spellcasting roll for every target.
+You change the aura of up to 5 creatures or objects, changing how they appear to magical detection, such as _Detect Magic_ or _Identify_.
+Make a spellcasting roll against 2 bad dice per object or creature.
 On success, you may do any of the following:

-You can cause a mundane object to appear magical, a magical object appear mundane, or change it's magical aura to belong to a different school.
+- You can cause a mundane object to appear magical, a magical object appear mundane, or change it's magical aura to belong to a different school.
 For example, you could cause an arcane effect to appear as divine when seen by _Detect Magic_.
-You can change how a creature appears to different spells, such as disguising an Undead creature as a Human for the effects of _Consecrate Ground_.
-You may change how their race, type, or size appears to spells.
+- You can change how a creature appears to different spells, such as disguising an Undead creature as a Human for the effects of _Consecrate Ground_.
+- You may change how their race, type, or size appears to spells.
+Spells restricted to a type or size of creature use their original type and size.
+For example _Bind Creature_ still adds bad dice against large creatures even if they are under the effects of this spell to appear as a medium creature.

 If you cast this spell on a creature or object with the same effect every day for 30 days the aura becomes permanent, lasting until dispelled.